lily940703/fide/docs/Usage example.md

 }
 ```

-If use DIVIDE, we **calculate the diversity vector** for each series, where the pairwise diversity values of the methods in the pool are used as time series features.
+If use DIVIDE, we **calculate the diversity vector** for each series, which can be used as time series features.
 ```r
 dataset_train_example = compute_diversity(dataset_train_example)
 ```